ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 _This piece has been published in [The Mail and Guardian](https://mg.co.za/thoughtleader/opinion/2023-06-04-its-time-to-end-the-societal-pursuit-of-growth/)_

 This is an article on economics.
-It’s highly political, cynical, ranty, and anti-capitalist.
+It’s highly political, cynical, ranty, and not too fond of capitalism in its current form.
 It also raises far more problems than solutions.
 So why read it, if not an economist?
 (Or why write it, as a data scientist?)

 This is probably the most relevant and important analytical topic we’ll ever touch in our avenue of work.
 We, as white-collar workers, especially data scientists, analysts, product managers and even senior leadership, are all about picking the right metrics to measure success of what we do at work.